nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Adding a task in CMDo: `add`
 Adds a task to CMDo <br>
 Format: `add <details> <day> <time> /<priority> -<tag>`

+> You need to type your details in '' after add, eg. add 'feed dog'.
+>
 > You can type anything in details.
 It must not end with `by`, `on`, `before` or `at`.
 >
 > If will default as a one hour block if end time is not keyed in or if only one time slot is keyed in.